-- participate in nationwide and statewide efforts to reduce medical errors;
+- participated in nationwide and statewide efforts to reduce medical errors;

-- encourage public access to information about the comparative performance of doctors and hospitals.
+- encouraged public access to information about the comparative performance of doctors and hospitals.

-- work with policy makers to strengthen the process by which physicians and other health professionals are licensed and disciplined;
+- worked with policy makers to strengthen the process by which physicians and other health professionals are licensed and disciplined;

-- represent patients and consumers on national committees working to develop health care performance measures;
+- represented patients and consumers on national committees working to develop health care performance measures;

-- work with other advocacy organizations to increase patient and family engagement in health information technology.
+- worked with other advocacy organizations to increase patient and family engagement in health information technology.

-- and support New York State’s efforts to transform the paper-based medical record system to a digital system that will enhance communication between patients and health care providers.
+- and supported New York State’s efforts to transform the paper-based medical record system to a digital system that will enhance communication between patients and health care providers.

 For most of our Center’s existence, our office space was provided at no cost by the Judson Memorial Church, a New York City institution with a much respected history of civil rights, anti-war, and reproductive rights activism, as well as innovative art, theater, and dance.
 The Church’s generous support enabled our library to be open free to the public for 26 years.
 Additional funding comes from royalties generated by our articles, small grants, and private donations.
 We have not received any financial support from the drug and medical device industries.
 The Center has never received funding from the drug or medical device industries.